• Skip to primary navigation

 Döner Dürüm (wrap):

-This traditional wrap is made with a type of lavash, bazlama or yufka (similar to flour tortilla).
+This traditional wrap is made with a type of lavash, bazlama or yufka.
 It is filled with doner meat and sometimes other accompaniments.
-See our list of side dishes to serve with kebabs to get more ideas.
+See our list of Turkish side dishes to get more ideas.

 German Doner vs Turkish Doner